Urged to 'do something,' Ohio governor backs 'red flag' law

 DeWine spoke three days after a gunman wearing body armor and a mask opened fire in a crowded Dayton, Ohio, neighborhood known for its nightlife early on Sunday.
 It was the second deadly U.S. mass shooting in less than a day.

-The governor was heckled on Sunday night as he spoke at a vigil for the victims of the rampage.
+The governor, who was endorsed by the National Rifle Association, was heckled on Sunday night as he spoke at a vigil for the victims of the rampage.
 Protesters repeatedly chanted “Do something!,” a reference to perceived state and federal inaction to curb U.S. gun violence.

 “Some chanted ‘Do something!’ and they’re absolutely right,” DeWine said on Tuesday.
 “We must do something, and that is exactly what we’re going to do.”